hughsie/appstream-glib/README.md

 you should finally see:

     Writing ./repodata/megarpms-21.xml.gz
+    Writing ./repodata/megarpms-21-failed.xml.gz
+    Writing ./repodata/megarpms-21-ignore.xml.gz
     Writing ./repodata/megarpms-21-icons.tar
     Done!

 You now have two choices what to do with these files.
-You can either upload them with the rest of the metadata you ship (e.g. in the same directory as `repomd.xml` and `primary.sqlite.bz2`) which will work with Fedora 21.
+You can either upload them with the rest of the metadata you ship (e.g. in the same directory as `repomd.xml` and `primary.sqlite.bz2`) which will work with Fedora 22 and later.

-For Fedora 20, you have to actually install these files, so you can do something like this in the megarpms-release.spec file:
+For Fedora 20 and 21, you have to actually install these files, so you can do something like this in the megarpms-release.spec file:

     Source1:   http://www.megarpms.org/temp/megarpms-20.xml.gz
     Source2:   http://www.megarpms.org/temp/megarpms-20-icons.tar.gz